spongeball/Traefik-configuration/Readme.md

-# Traefik config
+# Traefik

-Simple traefik + portainer deployed with Docker Swarm.
+Some Traefik docker configurations.